Lost in distraction?

 Break

-Summary with Louise Opprud
+Summary and presentation artistic showcases with Louise Opprud

 PART 3 – Artistic showcases and networking